Eric-McKinney/mint/log.md

 Goals for today:

-- [ ] Continue documenting every currently existing error for mint in the wiki
+- [ ] Continue documenting every currently existing error for mint in the wiki (deferred)

+## December 17th, 2024

+Goals for today:

+- [ ] Finish(?) documenting errors in the wiki

+Notes:

+- Aaaaaannd it's been a month 😭
+- Well the semester is over now, so I will hopefully put more time into this project